 Expert patients programme

-Are you a patient living with a long-term health condition?
+Are you living with a long-term health condition?

 The Expert Patients Programme (EPP) is a free self-management course developed for people living with any long-term health condition, such as heart disease, diabetes, asthma, arthritis, multiple sclerosis, depression, back pain, chronic fatigue syndrome etc.